-Vaginismus and Other Symptoms – If you are struggling with vaginismus, the condition can seem like very complicated and deep-rooted, and very different from other symptoms.
+If you are struggling with vaginismus, the condition can appear very complicated and deep-rooted - and very different from other symptoms and issues.
 However, the reality is that it shares much in common with other physical symptoms and manifestations of anxiety that people can suffer from.

 If you are anything like every woman that I encounter with vaginsimus - the great news is that your vagina is physically normal and fully capable of penetration.
 However, there exists a set of unhelpful beliefs, thinking styles and physical responses that cause the vaginal tension that sabotages successful penetration.